 Mechanical Engineering Technology- Associate in Applied Science

-For information, contact the Department of Engineering Technology at 513-758-1804.
-Offices are located in Hamilton - 207 Phelps Hall or Middletown - 205MJ Thesken Hall.
+For information, contact the Department of Engineering Technology at 513-758-1804, ENT@MiamiOH.edu.

 This department offers associate degree programs in electrical and computer engineering technology and mechanical engineering technology.
-They also provide bachelor completion programs with concentrations in Electrical and Computer Engineering Technology, Electro-Mechanical Technology, Mechanical Engineering Technology, and Robotics Engineering Technology.
+They also provide bachelor's completion programs with concentrations in Electrical and Computer Engineering Technology, Electro-Mechanical Technology, Mechanical Engineering Technology, and Robotics Engineering Technology.

 Department Educational Objectives